 Study Abroad and Off-Campus Study

-Students may take a maximum of four and one-half units per semester — or the equivalent — on an off-campus study program.
+Careful academic planning is important when studying off-campus, and students should take advantage of the online course pre-approval system in Summit to approve credits and courses in advance for transfer to CC.
+The transfer ratio for approved courses is 4 U.S. semester credits = 1 CC unit.
+Students may take a maximum of 5.25 units per semester — or the equivalent — on an off-campus study program.
 With departmental approval, they may apply coursework taken abroad toward degree requirements.
 Only students in good academic standing are eligible to study off-campus, and a student’s behavioral record will be considered in granting or denying approval for off-campus study.
 Students on academic or disciplinary probation may be required to delay their off-campus study until their probationary status has lifted.
-Students who participate in programs shorter than one semester in duration will still be responsible for their on-campus residential room contract and payments for the full semester.
+Students who participate in programs shorter than one semester in duration should consider that they may still be responsible for their on-campus residential room contract and payments for the full semester, if they live on campus for a portion of the semester.

 Colorado College Programs